mmirudeea/website/website/versioned_docs/version-fils_en/project/2025/iulian.dorobantu/index.md

 **Warning System**
 - **Interface**: GPIO, PWM
-- **Role**: Provides visual and audible alerts when critical conditions occur, such as engine overheating, sensor faults, or when the rev limiter is reached.
+- **Role**: Provides visual and audible alerts when critical conditions occur, such as engine overheating, sensor faults, when the rev limiter is reached and when the driver's seatbelt is not buckled.
 - **Components Managed**: LEDs for visual warnings, passive buzzer for audible alerts.
 - **Control Logic**: LEDs for visual warnings, passive buzzer for audible alerts.